idris-lang/Idris2/docs/source/tutorial/interactive.rst

 editor, and specifically how to do so in `Vim
 <https://github.com/edwinb/idris2-vim>`_.
 An interactive mode
-for `Emacs <https://github.com/idris-hackers/idris-mode>`_ is also available, updated for Idris 2 compatability as of 23 February 2021.
+for `Emacs <https://github.com/idris-hackers/idris-mode>`_ is also available, updated for Idris 2 compatibility as of 23 February 2021.

 Editing at the REPL
 ===================